Gastric Band to Gastric Sleeve (LSG) in LA - Healthy Life Bariatrics

 Both can help you lose excess weight if you are morbidly obese (which means you have a Body Mass Index (BMI) over 40.
-At that weight, you are more susceptible to a host of ailments like type 2 diabetes, sleep apnea, cancer, and early death.
-Bariatric surgery like the Lap-Band can decrease your risk of those diseases, but the gastric band has fallen out of favor as a viable weight loss procedure.
+At that weight, you are more susceptible to various ailments like type 2 diabetes, sleep apnea, cancer, and early death.
+Bariatric surgery like the lap band can decrease your risk of those diseases, but the gastric band has fallen out of favor as a viable weight loss procedure.

 It wasn’t always that way.
 The Gastric Band was once thought to be an excellent solution to obesity.
 By wrapping an adjustable and temporary medical device around the upper portion of your stomach, the Lap-Band limits the amount of food you can eat.
-You end up consuming fewer calories, which leads to fast and significant weight loss.
+You consume fewer calories, leading to fast and significant weight loss.

-Problem is, lately it’s been discovered that the Lap-Band comes with a high risk of complications, and many who have the device fail to lose the expected amount of weight.
+The problem is.
+Lately, it’s been discovered that the Lap-Band has a high risk of complications, and many who have the device fail to lose the expected weight.
 This forces up to 70% of gastric band patients to seek Lap Band Removal after around ten years.

 The reasons for seeking the reversal include band slippage, breakage, or symptoms like gastric reflux.
-By having the device removed, many of these issues diminish and disappear on their own.
+By removing the device, many of these issues diminish and disappear.

 How to Keep Losing Weight?

 To keep you from gaining weight, bariatric surgeons now have an option.
-It is a combination of lap band removal surgery with laparoscopic sleeve gastrectomy (LSG).
+It combines lap band removal surgery with laparoscopic sleeve gastrectomy (LSG).
 Also known as the gastric sleeve, this amazing weight loss surgery will let you continue your health journey seamlessly without missing a beat.
-Both surgeries – the removal and gastric sleeve – can be completed in a single procedure for limited downtime and a range of other positive benefits.
+Both surgeries – the removal and gastric sleeve – can be completed in a single procedure for limited downtime and many other positive benefits.

-Let’s look at how this 2-in-1 bariatric procedure takes place and, most importantly, let’s determine if it’s safe.
-Knowledge is the power.
+Let’s look at how this 2-in-1 bariatric procedure occurs and, most importantly, determine if it’s safe.
+Knowledge is power.
 Knowing these facts will better prepare you for the consultation you are soon to have with a bariatric surgeon near you.

-The procedure for removing the Lap-Band is similar to the one for implantation.
-If you currently have the Lap-Band, you may have been under general anesthesia during the procedure, so you have no idea how it was performed.
+The procedure for removing the lap band is similar to the implantation procedure.
+If you currently have the lap band, you may have been under general anesthesia during the procedure, so you have no idea how it was performed.
 Here’s a short rundown.

 First, your bariatric surgeon made a series of small incisions in your abdomen.
 These cuts acted as openings for the laparoscopic tools used during surgery.
 These tools were operated remotely.
 They allowed your doctor to work inside your abdominal cavity while viewing the action on a nearby screen.